dgaydukov/cert-aws/files/sa.md

 Organizations - service that allows to tie several accounts to master account and centrally manage them (billing, services, policies)
 Organization is a collection of AWS accounts that you can organize into a hierarchy and manage centrally.
 Master Account - aws account from which you create your organization.
 From there you can also create/invite/delete other accounts.
 It's charged to pay all bills by all accounts.
 Once chosen, you can't change master account.
+As long as you have organization and your account - master account, it can't accept invitation to join other organizations.
+If you want it to become member account, you have to delete your organization first.
 OU (Organization Unit) - group of accounts under one name, can be used to build hierarchical structure.
 Account can be a member of only 1 organization/OU at a time.
 OU can be a member of only 1 OU at a time.
 Typical use case is to have 2 accounts (dev + prod) to separate concerns, but to manage them from single one.